-N. Asokan will be joining the David R. Cheriton School of Computer Science in September 2019 as a Professor and David R. Cheriton Chair in Software Systems.
+N. Asokan joined the David R. Cheriton School of Computer Science in September 2019 as a Professor and a David R. Cheriton Chair in Software Systems.

-He is currently a Professor of Computer Science at Aalto University (since 2013).
+He was a Professor of Computer Science at Aalto University since 2013.
 He was a Professor of Computer Science at the University of Helsinki from 2012 to 2017.
 Between 1995 and 2012, he worked in industrial research laboratories designing and building secure systems, first at the IBM Zurich Research Laboratory as a Research Staff Member and then at Nokia Research Center, most recently as Distinguished Researcher.

 Asokan’s primary research theme is systems security broadly, including topics like the development and use of novel platform security features, applying cryptographic techniques to design secure protocols for distributed systems, applying machine learning techniques to security/privacy problems, and understanding/addressing the security and privacy of machine learning applications themselves.

 Asokan received his doctorate in Computer Science from the University of Waterloo, MS in Computer and Information Science from Syracuse University, and BTech (Hons.) in Computer Science and Engineering from the Indian Institute of Technology at Kharagpur.
 He is an ACM Fellow and an IEEE Fellow.
-He directs the Helsinki-Aalto Center for Information Security.
+He was the founding director of the Helsinki-Aalto Center for Information Security.